huggingface/nanotron/README.md

 - `scripts/log_lighteval_to_wandb.py`: logs the evaluation results of LightEval to wandb, including summary statistics.

+# Environment Variables
+- `NANOTRON_BENCHMARK=1`: if you want to log the throughput during training

 # Credits

 We would like to thank everyone working on LLMs, especially those sharing their work openly from which we took great inspiration: Nvidia for `Megatron-LM/apex`, Microsoft for `DeepSpeed`, HazyResearch for `flash-attn`